 The greatest selling point of most travel rewards cards is their sign-up bonus—a large pot of miles you get for becoming a new card user.
 While you do have to meet a minimum spending limit in the first few months of use to unlock your sign-up bonus, typically a bigger promised bonus is better.
-Barclaycard offers 60,000 bonus miles after spending $5,000 on purchases in the first 90 days and paying the annual fee.
+Barclaycard offers 60,000 bonus miles after spending $5,000 on purchases in the first 90 days.

 You’ll also get 5% of your miles back every time you redeem miles!
 So if you use 10,000 miles on a travel purchase, you’ll get 500 miles delivered right back into your account, giving you a little boost to your next redemption.
 Barclays used to give Arrival Plus card members a 10% rebate, but 5% still isn’t too bad.

 Want even more bang for your buck?
 The Barclaycard Arrival® Plus World Elite Mastercard® has a shopping portal where you can find special deals with a rotating slate of partner businesses.
 From your account’s home screen, look for the “Rewards Boost” button over on the right-hand side, then click on the offer you like best.
 If you’re flexible on what to buy, click on “All Online Offers” or “All Online Stores” on the left sidebar and sort the results by “Highest Earn Rate.”
 Using the Barclays shopping portal to order gifts for friends and family is a great way to make use of these higher-earn rates without letting your spending get out of hand.